A Forgotten Goddess

 A forgotten and abandoned Egyptian goddess follows her visions to Ireland, and finds more than she ever bargained for...

 Bat Sitru used to be a goddess.
 Well, technically she still is.
 But with no followers, no temples, and with only the overly mischievous cat-goddess Bastet as a friend, it's difficult to lay claim to the title.

-When her visions—once faded—return to her, they point to a land in the north, one of green slopes, mist and rainbows.
-Ireland.
-They show her a hope for something that has long been missing from her existence – comfort and home.
+When her visions—once faded—return to her, they point to a land in the north, one of green slopes, mist, and rainbows.
+She is shown a hope for comfort and home, something that has long been missing from her existence.

-Arriving on the eve of a celebration for a saint called Patrick, she wonders if the visions have led her wrong.
-She is cold, damp, and her landlords, the O’Loinsigh brothers, are not particularly welcoming.
-On top of that she is confronted by a dead leprechaun on the rear stoop, a dagger that sucks the life of immortals, and territorial gods.
+Once there, she begins to wonder if her visions have led her wrong.
+She's cold, damp, and her new landlords, the O’Loinsigh brothers, are not particularly welcoming.
+On top of that, she is confronted by a dead leprechaun on the rear stoop, a dagger that sucks the life of immortals, and territorial gods.

 As her visions increase in intensity, she is swept into an investigation that awakens a need for justice within her and decides to reinvent herself.

 And maybe, just maybe, she can carve a small place for herself in this land that teems with magic and with these brothers who hold secrets of their own.

 A storm is brewing, and this goddess does not like the damp…

 Bat Sitru, an Egyptian goddess, is content in her new life in Sligo, Ireland.
 She tends the bar, participates in all the sing-songs she cares to, and is making new friends.
 The only thing she could wish to change is her relationship with the O’Loinsigh brothers—they’ve grown distant, and she’s afraid to upset the careful balance the four of them have found.